jlpteaching/272-201C/syllabus.md

 It's not guaranteed to be completely up-to-date, but it gives a good starting point.

 Normally my office location is 3049 Kemper Hall, but now it's home with my cats!

+####  Venkatesh's Office Hours

+Please see the annoucement on Teams for the Office Hour Timing and Zoom Link

+You can always contact me via email if you have a question or want to discuss something.
+You don't have to wait for the office hour.
+I am happy to meet unless I am in another meeting right.

 ### Lectures